Updated: 3 days ago

 - In other cases they’re probably going after non-elite members who have purchased full fare tickets on American in the past

-These offers are typically fairly widely targeted, and this one seems to be no exception.
+These offers are typically fairly widely targeted.
 If you want to see if you were targeted, check your email for something from American with the subject line “Free Platinum status for you” or “Free Gold status for you.”

 You can also follow this link to see if you were targeted, though if you didn’t get the email it’s unlikely you’ll be able to register.